If your dog suffers from Inflammatory Bowel Disease (IBD) it’s a pain in the butt…both metaphorically and in reality.

 Many dogs with inflammatory bowel disease do not respond to dietary manipulation alone.

-If the symptoms do not fully resolve then the next step is to add in anti-inflammatory medications such as an antibiotic with an anti-inflammatory action, or steroids.
+If the symptoms do not fully resolve then the next step is to add in anti-inflammatory medications such as an antibiotic with anti-inflammatory action, or steroids.

 Indeed, the most severe cases may even need to use mild doses of other immunosuppressive drugs in addition.